 Diagnosis of Hypothyroidism

-For the diagnosis of hypothyroidism, main test that is recommended by the doctors is measuring blood levels of TSH.
-Higher level of TSH in blood depicts that the pituitary gland has responded and made more TSH, but it is remained unused to produce sufficient thyroid hormone.
+For the diagnosis of hypothyroidism, the main test that is recommended by the doctors is measuring blood levels of TSH.
+The higher level of TSH in blood depicts that the pituitary gland has responded and made more TSH, but it is remained unused to produce sufficient thyroid hormone.
 Other blood tests include measuring the T4 levels, which is a hormone directly produced by the thyroid gland.
-Low level of T4 in blood would indicate hypothyroidism.
+A low level of T4 in blood would indicate hypothyroidism.

-Some of the reasons that tends to make a woman at higher risk of developing thyroid diseases are a family history of thyroid disease, type 1 diabetes mellitus, thyroid autoimmunity or it can be any other autoimmune condition.
+Some of the reasons that tend to make a woman at higher risk of developing thyroid diseases are a family history of thyroid disease, type 1 diabetes mellitus, thyroid autoimmunity, or it can be any other autoimmune condition.
 Thus, for diagnosis, it is important to tell the doctor every detail about your history.
-It would be an ideal condition if every woman when gets pregnant or is planning to get pregnant should be tested for the presence of a thyroid disease.
-Otherwise prenatal counselling can be carried out after conceiving.
-Doctor recommends the females who are a higher risk for developing thyroid disease to get the TSH level checked or carry out thyroxine blood tests or any other thyroid blood tests in order to have a healthy pregnancy.
+It would be an ideal condition if every woman when gets pregnant or is planning to get pregnant, should be tested for the presence of thyroid disease.
+Otherwise, prenatal counseling can be carried out after conceiving.
+It is recommended that the females who are a higher risk for developing thyroid disease should get the TSH level checked or carry out thyroxine blood tests or any other thyroid blood tests to have a healthy pregnancy.

 Frequent Monitoring of the Thyroid Levels

-Incorrect dose can adversely affect the health as well, so regular monitoring is important.
-For example, in case of higher dose of thyroid replacement hormone, women may end up in developing a treatment-induced hyperthyroidism.
+The incorrect doses can adversely affect health as well, so regular monitoring is important.
+For example, in case of a higher dose of thyroid replacement hormone, women may end up in developing treatment-induced hyperthyroidism.
 That means the metabolism of your body suddenly increased the required level.
-As a result, treatment-induced hyperthyroidism can cause osteoporosis (bone loss and bone thinning), nervousness and heart palpitations.
+As a result, treatment-induced hyperthyroidism can cause osteoporosis (bone loss and bone thinning), nervousness, and heart palpitations.

 Even if the dose of your hypothyroidism is adjusted, it is necessary to have blood levels checked regularly.
 Because hypothyroidism is a progressive disease with can stay there for your whole life.
-So, regardless of whether you are pregnant of not, it is better not to leave it ignored.
-The dose adjustment can vary over the period of time.
+So, regardless of whether you are pregnant or not, it is better not to leave it ignored.
+The dose adjustment can vary over the period.

 Dr Martin receives his MD from University of Iowa.
 His expertise includes microbiology, anatomy and clinical psychology.
 He also dedicates himself to continuous learning in different fields.